 Press releases on the Act on Improving Transparency and Fairness of Digital Platforms (latest information)

-- Cabinet Decisions Made on Two Cabinet Orders for the Act on Improving Transparency and Fairness of Digital Platforms
+- Designation of Digital Platform Providers Subject to Specific Regulations Under the Act on Improving Transparency and Fairness of Digital Platforms (April 1, 2021)

 - Cabinet Decision on the Bill for the Act on Improving Transparency and Fairness of Digital Platforms (February 18, 2020)